Love, Victor Season Two is available on Disney + from June 18th; this live blog is updated after each episode has aired.

 One week from now, we will be heading back to Creekwood High for the second season of Love, Victor.
 But before we rejoin Victor, Benji, Mia and Felix, let’s take a quick look back at season one.
 Of course, you can read our full spoiler-free review of the first season here, but I am assuming you are here because you are ready for season two.
 So, a word of warning: I am about to go through the story so far.

-Having just moved from Texas to Atlanta, the Salazar family, dad, Armando, mum Isabel, Victor, his sister Pilar and the youngest Adrian settle into their new apartment.
+Having just moved from Texas to Atlanta, the Salazar family, dad, Armando, mum Isabel, Victor, his sister Pilar, and the youngest Adrian, settle into their new apartment.
 However, Armando and Isabel have not been completely honest with the kids about the reason for their move, and the truth sits hidden as they unpack their belongings.
 For Victor, Pilar and Adrian, the move also means a new school.
 And for Pilar and Victor, this couldn’t have come at a more difficult time as they attempt to make new friends.
-However, for Victor, the move also opens up new possibilities, as he attempts to navigate feelings that have haunted him for a while.
-Victor is confused about his sexuality and unsure of who he is and who he wants to be, his feelings intensified by a family environment where the word gay is problematic.
+However, for Victor, the move also opens up new possibilities as he attempts to navigate feelings that have haunted him for a while.
+Victor is confused about his sexuality and unsure of who he is and who he wants to be – his feelings only intensified by a family environment where the word gay is problematic.

 THIS IS A LIVE BLOG UPDATED WEEKLY